Sai Sha Road

 Sai Sha Road (西沙路) is a main road connecting Sai Kung and Ma On Shan.
 It begins at the roundabout at Mak Pin, Sai Kung and passes through Three Fathoms Cove and Shap Sze Heung before traversing the new town of Ma On Shan and Wu Kai Sha and ending at Hang Tak Street in Tai Shui Hang.

 The MTR Tuen Ma line track section between Heng On station and Wu Kai Sha station is placed directly above Sai Sha Road.
 Other than MTR stations, several estates lie next to the road.
 The length of the road is approximately 11.2 km.
 Despite the road having close to no slope, it includes many bends.

-Cycling is prohibited along most of Sai Sha Road on Sundays and public holidays, presumably due to its narrow width, continuous double white lines and insufficient passing places along the section from near Nai Chung bus stop to Mak Pin roundabout, where cycling is not allowed.
+Cycling is prohibited along most of Sai Sha Road on Sundays and public holidays along the section from near Nai Chung bus stop to Mak Pin roundabout, where the road is narrow and busy with continuous double white lines and few passing places.